hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 You can use the existing EDIFACT API channel and the email channel to submit departure and arrival messages for Northern Ireland  NCTS instances.
 EDIFACT API messages will automatically be routed to the appropriate NCTS system without you having to make any changes to your software.

-In late May 2021 new functionality will be available through the CTC API to submit NI movements.
+In late May 2021 new functionality will be available through the CTC Traders API to submit NI movements.
 We will email everyone who has subscribed to the CTC Traders API as soon as this is available.

 ## Message flows